Fair Core Imputations for the Assignment Game: New Solution Concepts and Efficient Algorithms: Definitions and Preliminary Facts

 The two extreme imputations can be efficiently obtained as follows.
 First find a maximum weight matching in $G$; a fractional one found by solving LP (\ref{eq.core-primal-bipartite}) will suffice.
 Let its picked edges be $M \subseteq E$.
-The $U$-optimal core imputation is obtained by solving LP (\ref{eq.extreme}) and the $V$-optimal imputation can be similarly obtained.
+The $U$-optimal core imputation, $(u^h, v^l)$, is obtained by solving LP (\ref{eq.extreme}):

 \begin{maxi} {} {\sum_{i \in U} {u_{i}}} { } {} \addConstraint{ u_i + v_j}{ = w_{ij} \quad }{\forall (i, j) \in M} \addConstraint{ u_i + v_j}{ \geq w_{ij} \quad }{\forall (i, j) \in E} \addConstraint{u_{i}}{\geq 0}{\forall i \in U} \addConstraint{v_{j}}{\geq 0}{\forall j \in V} \end{maxi}